Generating Comfortable, Safe and Comprehensible Trajectories for Automated Vehicles in Mixed Traffic: Probabilistic Global Optimum Approach

 Within this narrowed planning horizon, as motivated previously, our main goal is to plan safe trajectories.
 Obviously, we will never put safety at risk in order to gain comfort.
 Following the goal of minimizing our expected costs (cf. eq. (\ref{eqn:actual_problem})), our approach is to drive mainly comfortable while risking rare uncomfortable maneuvers.
 The latter might for example be a response to very unlikely behavior of other traffic participants.
 Safety is always guaranteed by following the RSS concept (cf. Section \ref{sec:safety_guarantees}), assuming a PAC sensing system (cf. Section \ref{sec:uncertainty}).

-The basic idea behind our driving policy is to behave comprehensible and thus allow for cooperation and cooperate with other traffic participants.
-By doing so, we are able to anticipate the actions of others and thus, the evolution of the scene, with less uncertainty.
-In other words, we have less discrepancy between the estimated future states $\hat{\mathbf{s}}_{t_i}$ and the actual future states $\mathbf{s}_{t_i}$.
-As in game theory, optimizing jointly and behaving presumably can unveil solutions that are globally optimal.
+The basic idea behind our driving policy is to behave comprehensible, i.e. human-like, and thus allow for cooperation with other traffic participants.
+To achieve this, we use a cost functional accounting for comfortable dynamics and also perceived safety (cf. \cite{naumann2017cooperativePlanning}).
+Further, we explicitly model the strategy of other traffic participants, and determine an estimate for the model compliance of each participant.
+When having a high model compliance, we are able to anticipate the actions of others and thus, the evolution of the scene, with less uncertainty.
+Only when the model compliance is too low, we change to a conservative driving strategy.
+In other words, we have less discrepancy between the estimated future states $\hat{\mathbf{s}}_{t_i}$ and the actual future states $\mathbf{s}_{t_i}$ in most situations.
+As in game theory (e.g. prisoner's dilemma), optimizing jointly can unveil solutions that are globally optimal if the agents trust each other.
+The latter can be achieved by behaving presumably.
 Hence, by and large, these solutions are better for all traffic participants.